VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 ## Documentation

-### Documentation générale
+### General documentation

-Une API **DOIT** faire l'objet d'une documentation sous forme d'une page dans notre Wiki d'entreprise contenant au moins:
+An API **MUST** have a documentation in our enterprise Wiki that is a page with :

-* Un descriptif
+* a description
-* L'équipe responsable clairement identifiée
+* the team in charge of the API
-* Lien vers les documentations Swagger
+* a link to the swagger documentation

-Cette page wiki **DOIT** être ajoutée à l'annuaire.
+This wiki page **MUST** be added to our directory.

-_Nota Bene : La communauté de l'API est tout à fait consciente que cette solution est temporaire.
-A terme, nous nous attendons à avoir un service registry centralisé, probablement dans un outil d'API Management._
+_Nota Bene : Our API community of practice is aware that this solution is temporary.
+Eventually we are going to have a centralised directory such as an API Management._

 ### Documentation

-Une API **DOIT** exposer une documentation explicite, complète et à jour de ses endpoints et **DEVRAIT** l'exposer sous forme d'un Swagger.
+An API **MUST** expose an explicite documentation, full and up to date of its endpoints and **SHOULD** expose it as a Swagger.

 ## REST